-- Internalised stigma: we brought together a community of practice from the voluntary sector, to create a framework for an empowerment programme to tackle internalised stigma.
+We brought together a community of practice from the voluntary sector, to create a framework for an empowerment programme to tackle internalised stigma.
 In October 2021 we launched a fund for the voluntary sector to deliver these empowerment programmes.
-In March 2022, we launched six new projects that will run empowerment programmes to tackle stigma with people living with HIV.
-Read more about these projects here.
+In March 2022, we launched six empowerment programmes to tackle stigma with people living with HIV.

-You can read more about the feedback process here:
+You can read more about the stigma plans for London, following the consultation, here:

 We want to keep everyone up to date with this work and need people to get involved, so please email us at email@example.com.